Laird-Expert/Laird-API/task/task_json.md

 7. Not all questions need to be sent over but please send us all fields that can be filled in by yourself so that we can proceed quicker.

+8. HTTP 201 confirms the request was successful

+9. Inspection address and vehicle registration have to be passed with json object stings see example as there are additonal fields for these special keys.

 *  This is a **POST** request

 Example Request